-viii. [x] Hours required for associated activities such as study groups, lab experiences. ix. [x] Time for outside class study or completion of homework. х. [ ] Applicable meal and break times. xi. [x] Other.
+- viii. [x] Hours required for associated activities such as study groups, lab experiences. - ix. [x] Time for outside class study or completion of homework. - x. [] Applicable meal and break times. - xi. [x] Other.
 Describe: The lead agency has both CCAP for Training and CCAP for College.
 CCAP for Training provides child care benefits for participants enrolled in a minimum of 20 hours of a job readiness training approved through the Governor's Workforce Board or other approved job readiness activities such as apprenticeships.
 CCAP for College provides child care benefits for applicants enrolled in an Associate's or Bachelor's degree program in a state institutions of higher learning for a minimum of 7 credit hours per week or a combination of credit hours that meets the required 20 hour minimum approved activity requirement.
 For CCAP for College, hours required for study and completion of homework are factored in to the 1 credit = 3 need hours calculation.
-This calculation does not apply to CCAP for Training. d. ne Lead Agency impose a Lead Agency-defined minimum number of hours of for eligibility? [ ] No. [x] Yes.
-If yes, describe any Lead Agency-imposed minimum requirement for the following: [x] Work.
-Describe: A minimum of 20 hours per week [x] Job training.
-Describe: A minimum of 20 hours per week [x] Education.
-Describe: A minimum of 20 hours per week (1 credit = 3 need hours). [x] Combination of allowable activities.
-Describe: Work hours and CCAP for College hours can be combined to meet the minimum 20 hour per week requirement for approved activity. [ ] Other.
-Describe: e. ne Lead Agency allow parents to qualify for CCDF assistance based on education ining without additional work requirements? [x] Yes. [ ] No. If no, describe the additional work requirements: f. eligible ne Lead Agency extend eligibility to specific populations of children otherwise not by including them in its definition of "children who receive or need to receive ive services?" care wh Lead Agency may elect to provide CCDF-funded child care to children in foster nen foster care parents are not working or are not in education/training activities, a provision should be included in the Lead Agency's protective services definition. [x] No. If no, skip to question 2.2.3.
+This calculation does not apply to CCAP for Training. - d.
+Does the Lead Agency impose a Lead Agency-defined minimum number of hours of activity for eligibility?

+If yes, describe any Lead Agency-imposed minimum requirement for the following:

+[x] Work.
+Describe: A minimum of 20 hours per week

+[x] Job training.
+Describe: A minimum of 20 hours per week

+[x] Education.
+Describe: A minimum of 20 hours per week (1 credit = 3 need hours).

+[x] Combination of allowable activities.
+Describe: Work hours and CCAP for College hours can be combined to meet the minimum 20 hour per week requirement for approved activity.

+[] Other.
+Describe:

+e.
+Does the Lead Agency allow parents to qualify for CCDF assistance based on education and training without additional work requirements?

+[] No. If no, describe the additional work requirements:

+f.
+Does the Lead Agency extend eligibility to specific populations of children otherwise not eligible by including them in its definition of "children who receive or need to receive protective services?"

+Note: A Lead Agency may elect to provide CCDF-funded child care to children in foster care when foster care parents are not working or are not in education/training activities, but this provision should be included in the Lead Agency's protective services definition.

+[x] No. If no, skip to question 2.2.3.